tweag/ocaml-close/README.md

 - Uses ocaml-libs, hence for now it only works with OCaml 4.11.2.
 - Does not support MLI files for now
-- Relies on `dune` to find .cmt files or build them
-- The tool currently over-approximates the number of use-sites for opens